TaliDror/Shoes-Classification/README.md

-# Shoes-Classification

-# Shoe Matching CNN
+# Shoe Pair Classification CNN

 This repository contains the PyTorch implementation of convolutional neural networks for classifying or matching left and right shoe pairs from images.